rcl-ssl/docs/certbot/linux-daemon.md

 # RCL CertificateBot for Linux

 RCL CertificateBot runs as a **Daemon** in a Linux Server.
-The daemon will run every four (4) days to automatically renew and save TLS/SSL certificate from a user's subscription in the **RCL Portal** to a Linux Server.
+The daemon will run every four (4) days to automatically renew and save SSL/TLS certificates from a user's subscription in the **RCL Portal** to a Linux Server.

 ## Automatically Renew TLS/SSL Certificates

-You can use RCL CertificateBot to automatically renew TLS/SSL certificates created in the **RCL Portal** using the the following creation options :
+You can use RCL CertificateBot to automatically renew SSL/TLS certificates created in the **RCL Portal** using the the following creation options :

-- Azure DNS (including SAN) - Recommended
+- Azure DNS (including SAN) - **Recommended**
 - Azure Key Vault (including SAN)

 **'Stand Alone' certificates are not supported by RCL CertificateBot.**

+# Installing RCL CertificateBot

 ## Download and Extract the Daemon Files to the Linux Server